-Turning Point: The Center for Hope and Healing at The University of Kansas Hospital, offers many suggestions for dealing with stress, especially during the holiday season.
-In the video, Noreen Thompson, a psychiatric clinical nurse specialist at The University of Kansas Hospital, explains what stress is, when it’s most likely to occur, what it does to us and why it’s dangerous to let it build up.
+Turning Point: The Center for Hope and Healing at The University of Kansas Health System, offers many suggestions for dealing with stress, especially during the holiday season.
+In the video, Noreen Thompson, a psychiatric clinical nurse specialist at The University of Kansas Health System, explains what stress is, when it’s most likely to occur, what it does to us and why it’s dangerous to let it build up.
 She also explains these four tips for dealing with stress:

 - Slow down your breathing—use an app called “Breathe to Relax”

 - Be mindful—take time to appreciate the beauty of nature and our surroundings